o3de/o3de.org/content/docs/userguide/gems-system-gem-user-login.md

+description: ' Use the UserLoginDefault Gem in your &ALY; game project to implement a default user login. '
+slug: gems-system-gem-user-login
+title: User Login Default Gem
+---
 # User Login Default Gem<a name="gems-system-gem-user-login"></a>

 The UserLoginDefault Gem provides a default user login implementation for all platforms, which is useful for testing and debugging\.